 Day 8: Cristalino to the Pantanal

 After some final birding, we drive back to Alta Floresta for lunch, then fly back to Cuiabá in the afternoon.
 After collecting our luggage, we’ll drive about two hours to the start of the famous Transpantaneira, or Pantanal Highway.
-We’ll spend the first two nights at Pousada Piuval, a comfortable lodge on a working cattle ranch near the start of the highway.
+We’ll spend the first two nights at one of several lodges along the northern part of the Transpantaneira.

-We’ll bird a different spot near Piuval for a great chance to see the magnificent Scarlet-hooded Blackbird along with Rusty-collared Seedeater, Chotoy Spinetail, Suiriri Flycatcher, and others, before returning to the lodge to target anything else we are still looking for.
+We have another full morning to bird either around the lodge or along the Transpantaneira.
+Some birds we may target include the magnificent Scarlet-hooded Blackbird, Rusty-collared Seedeater, Chotoy Spinetail, Suiriri Flycatcher, and others.
 After lunch, we drive two hours south, deeper into the Pantanal.
 We’ll stay two nights at a lodge on the edge of the sluggish Pixaim River, where boat trips on the river are not only fun but also a very relaxing way to see Boat-billed Heron, Sungrebe, Blue-throated Piping-Guan, Black-collared Hawk, up to five species of kingfisher, Giant Otter, and more; if water level is low enough, we may also encounter an Agami Heron.
 As darkness nears, Band-tailed Nighthawks appear to hunt insects over the river.
 Spotlighting in the evening might get us Spot-tailed Nightjar, Pauraque, and maybe a mammal or two.
-Note: The September 2017 departure will spend one night here on the way down to Porto Jofre and one night on the way back, rather than two nights on the way down.

 Day 11: Pixaim River